isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 This configuration file contains a number of extra elements.

-First, a list of forward and/or reverse domains with related DNS servers identified by their IP+port tuples is defined.
+First, a list of forward and/or reverse domains with related DNS servers identified by their IP+port pairs is defined.
 If port is not specified, the default of 53 is assumed.
 This is similar to basic mode with no authentication or authentication done using TSIG keys, with the exception that static TSIG keys are not referenced by name.